-Host Name or IP The Ping Test is used to send Ping packets to test if a Address: computer is on the Internet.
-Enter the IP address that you wish to Ping and click Ping.
+Ping Test/Host The Ping Test is used to send Ping packets to test if a Name or IP computer is on the Internet.
+Enter the IP Address that you Address: wish to Ping and click Ping.

-Host Name or IPv6 Enter the IPv6 address that you wish to Ping and click Ping.
-Address:
+IPv6 Ping Test/ Enter the IPv6 Address that you wish to Ping and click Ping.
+Host Name or IPv6 Address:

-Ping Results: The results of your ping attempts will be displayed here.
+Ping Result: The results of your ping attempts will be displayed here.